-This is the announcement post for the 15-Day Affirmation Challenge, where hundreds of participants around the world gather to practice positive affirmations for 15 days in July 2014.
-The challenge is now over, but you can do the tasks in your own time.
-Visit the overview page for all Affirmation Challenge tasks and posts.
+This is the announcement post for the 15-Day Affirmation Challenge held in July 2014, where we practice positive affirmations for 15 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

 I’m strong and capable.

 I’m a confident woman/man.

 I’m in control of what life brings me.

 I’m grateful for all that I’ve been given in life and will continue to receive in the future.